+Let us first consider strategy RU1.
 In strategy RU1 key B has write permission.
 Using a card-only key retrieval, this key can be retrieved and the counters can be overwritten into any desired state.
+Therefore, RU1 is depreciated.
 On the other hand, tearing block corruption in combination with an intercepted key A is less feasible.
 That is, the adversary has only one possibility to try this attack.
 If it fails, the block is in an inconsistent state and cannot be altered using only key A. One might try to perform the tearing block corruption attack by doing a restore on an uncorrupted block, and transfer to another "victim" block, but it is likely that this will modify the ADR byte, as all ADR bytes in the countersector are initialised distinctly.
 Moreover, once the attack is performed successfully, the incremented value block cannot be restore-transferred to the remaining countersector blocks, as this will inherently change the ADR bytes.
 Thus, strategy RU1 does not work in the face of a card-only key retrieval attack, but stands a decent chance against a tearing block corruption attack, thanks to the special treatment of the ADR byte.

-In strategy TNO-RU there is no key with write permission, therefore a cardonly key retrieval attack cannot produce a key with write permission, leaving the strategy resistant against this attack.
+For strategy NXP-TNO-RU, the resistance to the mentioned vulnerabilities is reversed: In strategy NXP-TNO-RU there is no key with write permission, therefore a card-only key retrieval attack cannot produce a key with write permission, leaving the strategy resistant against this attack.
 However, resistance against tearing block corruption is absent, because the adversary can try as often as he likes to increment a counter by tearing.
 He does this by doing a restore from one block, and a transfer to the other, until the other block has a desired value.
 After then, the adversary can restore-transfer the desired value to the other blocks.
 This will result in the ADR bytes of the different blocks being equal.
 However, this is to be expected since the same procedure is used for recovering from accidental block corruption.
-Thus, strategy TNO-RU is resistant against a card-only key retrieval attack, but not against a tearing block corruption attack.
+Thus, strategy NXP-TNO-RU is resistant against a card-only key retrieval attack, but not against a tearing block corruption attack.